mindspore-ai/mindspore/model_zoo/official/cv/maskrcnn_mobilenetv1/README.md

       └─train2017
     ```

      If you use your own dataset to train the network, **Select dataset to other when run script.**
     Create a txt file to store dataset information organized in the way as shown as following:

     ```
     train2017/0000001.jpg 0,259,401,459,7 35,28,324,201,2 0,30,59,80,2
     ```

     Each row is an image annotation split by spaces.
 The first column is a relative path of image, followed by columns containing box and class information in the format [xmin,ymin,xmax,ymax,class].
-We read image from an image path joined by the `IMAGE_DIR`(dataset directory) and the relative path in `ANNO_PATH`(the TXT file path), which can be set in `default_config.yaml`.
+We read image from an image path joined by the `IMAGE_DIR`(dataset directory) and the relative path in `ANNO_PATH`(the TXT file path), which can be set in `config.py`.

 3. Execute train script.
     After dataset preparation, you can start training as follows:

-    ```bash
-    On Ascend:
+    ```
     # distributed training
     bash run_distribute_train.sh [RANK_TABLE_FILE] [PRETRAINED_CKPT]

     # standalone training
     bash run_standalone_train.sh [PRETRAINED_CKPT]

-    On CPU:

-    # standalone training
-    bash run_standalone_train_cpu.sh [PRETRAINED_PATH](optional)
     ```

     Note: